SECTION 1. The name of the club shall be Cavalier King Charles Spaniel Club of Greater Houston,

 5. Purchase any Cavalier or any litter for resale either to an individual or a commercial establishment.

 D. I will not knowingly misrepresent the characteristics of the breed or any given dog, falsely advertise dogs or falsely mislead in advertisements.
+I am responsible for all content on my website and/or social media accounts.

 E. When I exhibit my Cavalier(s), I will be considerate of all other exhibitors and their dogs, remembering that I, as well as my Cavalier, represent our breed and the CKCSC of Greater Houston, Inc. Club.
 I will abide by all AKC rules and regulations.

-NOTE: The American Kennel Club General Code of Ethics and their rules, apply to this club and its members as well as anyone accepting AKC jurisdiction.
+NOTE: The American Kennel Club General Code of Ethics and their rules apply to this club and its members as well as anyone accepting AKC jurisdiction.